Welcome to the Atlanta Self-Guided Walking Tour

 After that, we’ll see the Georgia Aquarium, the largest aquarium in the United States.
 Ever wanted to see an enormous whale shark up close?
 Well, thanks to this aquarium’s staggering 10 million-gallon tank, you can!

-Continuing through downtown, we’ll hear about the Great Atlanta Fire of 1917.
+Continuing the Atlanta city tour through downtown, we’ll hear about the Great Atlanta Fire of 1917.
 This great blaze left a whopping ten percent of the city homeless, and if you know where to look, you can still find evidence of the fire.

 If you want to get a birds-eye view of Atlanta’s gorgeous downtown, hop on board the SkyView Ferris wheel next!
 As we keep walking through downtown, we’ll tune in to the city’s entertainment business, from movies to hip-hop.
 Did you know many movies set in New York are filmed in Atlanta?
 Or that Childish Gambino is from Atlanta?